roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-02-06-autodoll-extra-3.md

 "I'm looking forward to museum."
 "Aha, me too.
 I hope there will be a bike like me."
 "Um—.
 I rather  want to see the first quantum brain equipped on robot, the Phantom—."
-"Oh--, called semi-Autodoll, right?"
+"Oh—, called semi-Autodoll, right?"
 "Right, right."

-The Phantom is not a perfectly autonomous, its quantum brain for mere assisting the human who piloting it.
+The Phantom is not perfectly autonomous, as its quantum brain is for mere assisting the human who pilots it.

 "Lucca・Bernhardt was using it, if I remember rightly​?"